-The Sustainable Development Goals recognise the importance of effective governance, as a cross-cutting enabler of development and the achievement of Universal Health Coverage (UHC).
+The Sustainable Development Goals recognize the importance of effective governance, as a cross-cutting enabler of development and the achievement of Universal Health Coverage (UHC).
 Governance is multifaceted and includes efforts to design and implement policies, effectively allocate resources, and foster collaboration among multiple actors.

 Advances in accountability and anti-corruption research provide new ways to ensure that major obstacles hindering UHC can be overcome.
 The recent definition of corruption – ‘The abuse or complicity in abuse, of public or private position, power or authority to benefit oneself, a group, an organization or others close to oneself in a way which diverts institutions from their core aims’ – is shifting the attention from individuals to institutions, recognizing that unaccountable and corrupt practices are enabled by ineffective systems and political and professional networks.